gvanem/wsock-trace/README.md

 ### Future plans:

-   1. Get the decoding of calling function, file-name and lines in the MinGW/CygWin ports working.

-   2. LuaJIT-script integration; use a `*.lua` file to exclude/include processes and/or functions to trace.
+   1. LuaJIT-script integration; use a `*.lua` file to exclude/include processes and/or functions to trace.

-   3. Injecting `wsock_trace-*.dll` into a remote process.
+   2. Injecting `wsock_trace-*.dll` into a remote process.
 Ref:
       [**https://www.viksoe.dk/code/wepmetering.htm**](https://www.viksoe.dk/code/wepmetering.htm).

-   4. Optionally load [**Wireshark's**](https://www.wireshark.org) `libwireshark.dll` to dissect
+   3. Optionally load [**Wireshark's**](https://www.wireshark.org) `libwireshark.dll` to dissect
       transport and application protocols. <br>
       Do it for selected processes only.

-   5. Deny certain applications to use `AF_INET6` protocols (return `-1` on `socket(AF_INET6,...)`).
+   4. Deny certain applications to use `AF_INET6` protocols (return `-1` on `socket(AF_INET6,...)`).

-   6. Make it possible to switch network stacks at run-time: select amongst Winsock2, **[lwIP](https://savannah.nongnu.org/projects/lwip/)** and/or <br>
+   5. Make it possible to switch network stacks at run-time: select amongst Winsock2, **[lwIP](https://savannah.nongnu.org/projects/lwip/)** and/or <br>
       **[Cyclone TCP](https://www.oryx-embedded.com/cyclone_tcp.html)**.

-   7. Make a GUI trace viewer for it.
+   6. Make a GUI trace viewer for it.
 Ref:
       [**https://www.viksoe.dk/code/windowless1.htm**](https://www.viksoe.dk/code/windowless1.htm)

-   8. Add a Json type config feature to support the above features.
+   7. Add a Json type config feature to support the above features.
 E.g.:
       ```
       wireshark_dissect {
         wget.exe : 1    # Wireshark dissection in wget and curl only.